If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

 Does the thought of bank failure bring to mind the image of panicked customers hammering on a bank's door?
-If you've ever wondered how safe your bank accounts are, the answer can be found in four simple words: Federal Deposit Insurance Corporation (FDIC).
+If so, you're not alone.
+Banking customers are right to wonder how safe bank accounts are, really.
+The answer can be found in four simple words: Federal Deposit Insurance Corporation (FDIC).

 The FDIC is an independent agency of the federal government, created in response to the catastrophic bank failures of the 1920s and '30s.
 It insures bank and thrift institution deposits so as to minimize the economic impact if a bank or thrift institution fails.
-If your bank or credit union is one of the 5,303 financial institutions covered by FDIC insurance, you know you have a measure of protection.
+If your bank or credit union is one of the many financial institutions covered by FDIC insurance, you know you have a measure of protection.
 Making sure your financial institution carries FDIC insurance is one of the best ways to protect your money.

-Example: Say you have $250,000 in eligible accounts at two different banks and they both fail, the entire $500,000 will be returned to you.
+Example: Say you have $250,000 in eligible accounts at two different banks and they both fail.
+The entire $500,000 would be returned to you.
 This is because coverage limits are $250,000 for each ownership category (which we'll explain below) as well as each insured location.

 The FDIC has two primary responsibilities: